arnodel/golite/README.md

 This section tracks specific items that are known to be incomplete or require more robust implementations.

--   [ ] **Robust SQL Parser:** The current logic for parsing `CREATE TABLE` statements (`findRowIDColumnIndex`) is a simple string search.
-This should be replaced with a more robust tokenizer or parser to handle complex SQL syntax correctly.
+-   [ ] **Robust SQL Parser:** The schema parser has been improved to extract column names and types from `CREATE TABLE` statements.
+However, it is still a simplified implementation and may not handle all complex SQL syntax (e.g., constraints with nested parentheses, unusual type definitions).
 -   [ ] **Full Schema Parsing:** The `GetSchema()` function currently only parses `table` and `index` entries from the `sqlite_schema` table.
 It should be extended to handle other schema objects like `trigger` and `view`.

 ## Installation